Rob & Romesh Vs

 Rob and Romesh Vs… is a British light entertainment comedy television series made for Sky Television in which comedians Rob Beckett and Romesh Ranganathan meet people from the worlds of sport and entertainment.
-The show was first broadcast on Sky One (now Sky Max) in January 2019.
+The show was first broadcast on Sky One (now Sky Max) in January 2019 following a one-off special in April 2017 titled Anthony Joshua vs Rob & Romesh in which the pair met the heavyweight boxer ahead of his world title fight with Wladimir Klitschko.
 Guests have included the England national football team, Andy Murray, and Usain Bolt.
 The Guardian described the show as “comedic guinea pigs Rob Beckett and Romesh Ranganathan continue to try their hands at learning new skills, coached by professionals”.